-All activities requiring the use of harnesses for participants will have PIAR instructing the activity.
+All activities requiring the use of harnesses for participants will have PIAR staff instructing the activity.

-The user group will be required to supply staff / leaders to assist wit harnessing of participants and general supervision of the group
+The user group will be required to supply staff / leaders to assist with the harnessing of participants and general supervision of the group

-The majority of 'high element' activities will be using the Vertical High Top ha (pictured right).
-The Crate Climb and Single Flying Fox use a different type body harness.
+The majority of 'high element' activities will be using the Vertical High Top harness (pictured right).
+The Crate Climb and Single Flying Fox use a different type of full body harness.

-The Vertical High Top harness is a fully adjustable lightweight harness, whic been designed to be easy to wear and easy to use.
-The buckles on this ha are permanently secured and the webbing cannot be un-buckled.
-The buckle tightened by just pulling on the end of the strap, making this an extremely eas safe harness to put on, especially with large groups or inexperienced people may not be aware of the dangers of failing to double back normal harness but
+The Vertical High Top harness is a fully adjustable lightweight harness, which has been designed to be easy to wear and easy to use.
+The buckles on this harness are permanently secured and the webbing cannot be un-buckled.
+The buckles are tightened by just pulling on the end of the strap, making this an extremely easy and safe harness to put on, especially with large groups or inexperienced people who may not be aware of the dangers of failing to double back normal harness buckles.

-A harness demonstration or training will be completed for User Group Le prior to undertaking activities
+A harness demonstration or training will be completed for User Group Leaders prior to undertaking activities